Community Advisory Board Bylaws

 The Board has no authority to exercise control over daily management or operations.
 The governing body is the Board of Trustees of the University of Illinois.

-The Board shall consist of no fewer than 18 and no more than 27 persons (maximum may be exceeded after initial merger of boards but no additional members may be added until there are fewer members than the maximum).
+The Board shall consist of no fewer than 18 and no more than 27 persons.
 Composition of the Board will be reasonably representative of the diverse needs and interests of the communities served.

 Members of the Board shall be appointed by Board vote after nomination by the Board nominating committee.